garybgenett/gary-os/README.md

     * [_gentoo](https://github.com/garybgenett/gary-os/blob/master/gentoo/_gentoo)
         * Directory of "okay" files used by ".emergent" script above.
     * [_overlay](https://github.com/garybgenett/gary-os/blob/master/gentoo/_overlay)
-        * Funtoo/Gentoo "overlay" directory.
+        * Funtoo "overlay" directory.
 Used very sparingly, and mostly for fixing broken packages.
         * Fun side note: I wanted the "gkrellaclock" to look more like a genuine "xclock", so I hacked it into one.
 This was my first real experience coding in C.
   * Automation:
     * [_system](https://github.com/garybgenett/gary-os/blob/master/gentoo/_system)
-        * This script is the workhorse of my Funtoo/Gentoo system, just as "metro.sh" is the core driver of GaryOS.
+        * This script is the workhorse of my Funtoo system, just as "metro.sh" is the core driver of GaryOS.
         * Most commonly, run without any arguments to update Portage tree and pre-fetch source files.
-        * Often run with `-u` to completely update the installation, based on recommendations from Funtoo/Gentoo documentation.
+        * Often run with `-u` to completely update the installation, based on recommendations from Funtoo documentation.
         * Used with `-[0/12]` options for completely automated "chroot" installation.
   * Configuration:
     * [funtoo](https://github.com/garybgenett/gary-os/blob/master/gentoo/funtoo)
         * Contains the commit ID that the Funtoo Portage repository should be "pinned" to.
-        * Ties Funtoo/Gentoo configuration to a particular version of the Portage tree, which ensures repeatability and stability.
+        * Ties Funtoo configuration to a particular version of the Portage tree, which ensures repeatability and stability.
     * [make.conf](https://github.com/garybgenett/gary-os/blob/master/gentoo/make.conf),
       [package.keywords](https://github.com/garybgenett/gary-os/blob/master/gentoo/package.keywords),
       [package.license](https://github.com/garybgenett/gary-os/blob/master/gentoo/package.license),
       [package.mask](https://github.com/garybgenett/gary-os/blob/master/gentoo/package.mask),
       [package.unmask](https://github.com/garybgenett/gary-os/blob/master/gentoo/package.unmask),
       [package.use](https://github.com/garybgenett/gary-os/blob/master/gentoo/package.use)
-        * Standard Funtoo/Gentoo Portage configuration files, documented in `man portage`.
+        * Standard Funtoo Portage configuration files, documented in `man portage`.
         * My personal configuration, most of which is carried over to GaryOS.
     * [savedconfig](https://github.com/garybgenett/gary-os/blob/master/gentoo/savedconfig)